lightphos/cellula/README.md

 Deployment runs as many cells as needed

-##Election
+## Leader Election
-For N cells, each cell sends N messages (each cell has all N cells code).
-Each cell receives an announcement from all the cells for the 1st once and checks the timestamp of all (nanosecond time) for the 1st cell.
+For N cells, each sends N messages (every cell has all N cells code).
+Each  receives an announcement from all cells for the 1st once and checks the timestamp of all (nanosecond time) for the 1st cell.
 The shortest time becomes the master.